gonzalo-bulnes/annotate_views/README.md

     As a developer
     In order to avoid integration issues when renaming variables in views I want the presence of those variables to be properly tested with views and controllers specs

 The issue
 ---------

-Sometimes, the application growth requires several partials to be shared between views, or views to be shared among several controller actions.
+Sometimes, the application growth requires several partials to be shared between views, or views to be shared among several controllers actions.
 The first case often requires to unify variable names (e.g. `@anonymous_user` and `@user` could be renamed `@user` in order to make possible the rendering of the `_anonymous_something.html.erb` and `_something.html.erb` partials into the `something/show.html.erb` view).

 Variables renaming **must** be performed with caution (read _a proper integration tests suite_).
-Such a tests suite may be difficult to maintain when views get larger, the purpose of this gem is to generate useful information and, at your convenience, useful code to get that task done.
+Such a tests suite may be difficult to maintain when views get larger.
+The purpose of this gem is to generate useful information and, at your convenience, useful code to get that task done.

 The tasks